 Spot On is managed by a small independent arts company, Culturapedia who, in partnership with Cheshire Rural Touring Arts, form the Cheshire Lancashire Touring Partnership and are part of Arts Council England’s national portfolio.

-Spot On is one of 27 similar projects across the UK.
+Spot On is one of 30 similar services across the UK.
 Each one is slightly different in style, but they all work by allowing communities to select and host live theatre (and music, dance, puppetry, literature, comedy and film!).
-However, the model of rural touring is distinctive and brings its own rewards and challenges.
+However, the model of rural and community touring is distinctive and brings its own rewards and challenges.

-Spot On is a member of a national organisation, the National Rural Touring Forum (NRTF), which advocates for and supports rural touring.
+Spot On is a member of a national organisation, the National Rural Touring Forum (NRTF), which advocates for and supports rural and community touring.
 The NRTF is funded by the Arts Council.